tc39/proposal-signals/README.md

 ##### Benefits of a standard library

 In general, JavaScript has had a fairly minimal standard library, but a trend in TC39 has been to make JS more of a "batteries-included" language, with a high-quality, built-in set of functionality available.
-For example, Temporal is replacing moment.js, and a number of small features, e.g., `Array.prototype.flat` and `Object.group` are replacing many lodash use cases.
+For example, Temporal is replacing moment.js, and a number of small features, e.g., `Array.prototype.flat` and `Object.groupBy` are replacing many lodash use cases.
 Benefits include smaller bundle sizes, improved stability and quality, less to learn when joining a new project, and a generally common vocabulary across JS developers.

 ##### HTML/DOM Integration (a future possibility)